What Is a Digital Footprint?

 5. Request third-party websites to remove your personal information.

 The goal is to prevent any one company from getting a complete picture of his social graph, which allows companies to build your digital footprint without collecting any information directly about you, thanks to your connections.
-With this method, they get a curated view of his personal information and who he associates with, and as a result, Wilton can control what information he allows them to collect.
+With this method, they get a curated view of his personal information and who he associates with.
+As a result, Wilton can control what information he allows them to collect.

 Whenever you sign up for new accounts or subscriptions, they typically ask you for your name, email, birthday and even where you live.
 In some cases — like health insurance or on government documents — it’s vital that your information is accurate.